Skip to main content Accessibility information

 View profile

-Currently serving police sergeant with over 26 years of experience.
+Currently serving as a police sergeant with over 26 years of experience.
 9 years lecturing.
-Policing experience includes - response, neighbourhood, training and assessing officers, burglary squad, interview teams, custody, evidence review, licensing in both urban and rural police areas.
+Policing experience includes - response, neighbourhood, training and assessing officers, burglary squad, interview teams, custody, evidence review, and licensing in both urban and rural police areas.
 Recently used forensic science in developing effective crime prevention within policing.
 Recipient of the Plymouth Police Commander's Mayflower Memorial Award in 2019.
-Recently received national recognition for work around the developing evaluation and investigative working practices around drink spiking offences in the UK
+Recently received national recognition for work around the developing evaluation and investigative working practices around drink spiking offences in the UK.

 Dr Rosanna Walters-Symons